-Performance Criteria Exemplary 4 Satisfactory 3 Developing 2 Unsatisfactory 1 a.
-Identify the appropriate formula(s) or model for a system, process or design problem.
-All elements of the appropriate formula(s) or model Most elements of the appropriate formula(s) or model A few elements of the appropriate formula(s) or model None identified b.
-Propose possible solution approaches and alternatives to solve complex problems.
-Multiple appropriate solution approaches and alternatives Several appropriate solution approaches and alternatives Limited appropriate solution approaches and alternatives No solutions proposed c.
-Apply concepts of engineering, science, math to solve problems.
-Concepts are applied to solve problem correctly Application is mostly correct Limited application; some errors No application demonstrated d.
-Verify feasibility and reasonableness of the result.
-Solution method is correct; thorough verification given Solution method is correct; limited verification Some errors in solution method; no verification Problem solving not attempted
+Performance Criteria Exemplary Satisfactory Developing Unsatisfactory 4 3 2 1 a.
+Identify the All elements of the Most elements of A few elements of None identified appropriate formula(s) appropriate the appropriate the appropriate or model for a system, formula(s) or model formula(s) or model formula(s) or model process or design problem. b.
+Propose possible Multiple appropriate Several appropriate Limited appropriate No solutions solution approaches solution approaches solution solution approaches proposed and alternatives to and alternatives approaches and and alternatives solve complex alternatives problems. c.
+Apply concepts of Concepts are Application is Limited application; No application engineering, science, applied to solve mostly correct some errors demonstrated math to solve problem correctly problems. d.
+Verify feasibility and Solution method is Solution method is Some errors in Problem solving reasonableness of the correct; thorough correct; limited solution method; no not attempted result. verification given verification verification